SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 * "InverseTH.R": function for performing the inverse Tukey h transformation

 #### Slepian_ARP
 This sub-repository provides the R scripts for reproducing Figures 2 and 3, which demonstrates Slepian bases in the Slepian concentration problem and their performance.
+It also provides the R script for Figure S3.
 Additionally, this sub-repository is used to store the downloaded Slepian bases.
 * "Slepian_Demonstration.R": R script for reproducing Figure 2
 * "Slepian_Performance.R": R script for reproducing Figure 3
+* "Threshold.R": R script for reproducing Figure S3
 <!-- >* "Basis_reg_eig_value_181_real.mat" and others: downloaded eigenvalues in the Slepian concentration problem -->
 <!-- >* "Slepian_spatial_181.mat" and others: downloaded Slepian bases in the Slepian concentration problem -->